Unidata/drilsdown/docs/examples.rst

 Atmospheric (complex, simulated): What is going on in areas where small scales are adding energy to the large-scale flow?
 -------------------------------------------------------------------------------------------------------------------------
+In this project, a global model with 7km mesh produced an enormous dataset including vertical flux of horizontal momentum (u'w' and v'w').
+The notebooks below show some "drilling down" results.

+These headers within two of the .ipynb notebooks in examples/MomentumFlux_in_GlobalCloudmodel show the workflow:

 .. toctree::
    :maxdepth: 2